 - At the tip, choose a single dominant leader and prune away any competing leaders.

-- Spruces and firs, unlike pines, have lateral buds that will take over if the terminal buds at the branch tips are removed.
+- Spruces (Picea spp.) and firs (Abies spp.), unlike pines, have lateral buds that will take over if the terminal buds at the branch tips are removed.

-- Cedars, arborvitae and hemlocks have numerous lateral buds that can foster new growth and they grow continuously throughout the season.
+- Cedars (Cedrus spp.), arborvitae (Thuja spp.) and hemlocks (Tsuga spp.) have numerous lateral buds that can foster new growth and they grow continuously throughout the season.
 These trees can be pruned until late summer.